4. Prevent and mitigate (linkage)

 - Engage in dialogue with sub-suppliers via letters, emails, calls, or meetings.

-- Build sub-suppliers’ capacity through training, management system upgrades, grievance mechanisms, and protective equipment.
+- Build sub-suppliers’ capacity through training, upgrades of systems, and protective equipment.

 - Offer long-term contracts to sub-suppliers that improve their sustainability efforts.